 - Persistent TLS keep alive timer active: When enabled and "Persistent TLS" is selected as transport protocol, the OMM sends out keep alive messages periodically to keep the TLS connection open. - Persistent TLS keep alive timer timeout: Specifies the time pattern, in seconds, in which the OMM sends out keep-alive messages.
 Valid values are "10" to "3600".
 Default is "30" seconds. - Send SIPS over TLS active: When enabled, and "TLS" or "Persistent TLS" is selected as transport protocol, the OMM uses SIPS URIs in the SIP signaling.
 Default is "ON". - TLS-Authentication: When enabled and "TLS" or "Persistent TLS" is selected as transport protocol, the OMM validates the authenticity of the remote peer via exchanged certificates and the configured "Trusted certificates".
 Default is "ON". - TLS-Common-Name-Validation: When enabled and "TLS authentication" is selected, the OMM validates the "Alternative Name" and "Common Name" of the remote peer certificate against the configured proxy, registrar and outbound proxy settings.
-If there is no match, an established TLS connection will be closed immediately. - Trusted certificate(s): The number of imported trusted certificates (read-only). - Local certification chain: Indicates the number of imported certificates in the local certificate chain (read-only). - Private key: Indicates whether the OMM has a private key file (read-only). - Delete certificates/key: Allows deletion of all certificates and the local key.
+If there is no match, an established TLS connection will be closed immediately. - Trusted certificate(s): The number of imported trusted certificates (read-only). - Local certification chain: Indicates the number of imported certificates in the local certificate chain (read-only). - Private key password: Specifies the password to be used for the private key file if you want the file to be password-protected.

+- Password confirmation: Confirms the password for the private key file. - Delete certificates/key: Allows deletion of all certificates and the local key.